Design-build · Architectural Restoration · General Contracting

 R. J. Doerr Company, LLC is an award winning design-build, architectural restoration and general contracting firm located in Easton, Pennsylvania.
 Founded in 1989 on the guiding principles of quality construction, traditional craftsmanship and a commitment to customer service, the firm is recognized as an industry leader throughout eastern Pennsylvania and western New Jersey.
 While providing both new and remodel custom design and construction services for residential, commercial and public/non-profit clientele, the firm has developed a seasoned staff of in-house tradesman and a dedicated team of top-tier subcontract specialists.
 The companyhas a proven record of managing complex, challenging projects and providing cost-effective building solutions.
 R. J. Doerr Company is perhaps best known for the successful completion of numerous commissions, funded both privately and publicly, in historic preservation, restoration and rehabilitation.
 This body of work includes many National Register and National Historic Landmark properties.
 The firm is often called upon to both design and construct period-sensitive additions to historic residential structures.

 John Updike Childhood Home · 1884, Shillington, PA.
 Multi-phased restoration of the Victorian-styled childhood home of the acclaimed American author to the period of his residence from 1932 to 1945.
-The restored residence serve the programmatic and interpretative goals of the John Updike Society in preserving Updike's rich literary legacy.
 Design collaboration: R.J.
-Doerr Co., Eclectic Architecture, Phillipsburg, NJ and Archive Ltd, Easton, PA.
+Doerr Co., Eclectic Architecture, Phillipsburg, NJ and Archive Ltd, Easton, PA

 Walker Residence ·c.1850, Pipersville,PA.
 Restoration and expansion of a rare mid-19th century plank-framed Delaware valley I-house and numerous outbuildings as a modern family retreat.
 Design-build: R. J. Doerr Co.

 Matsen Residence · c.1810, Clinton Township, NJ.
-Comprehensive principle facade restoration of late Georgian/early Federal dwelling.
-Work included masonry cleaning, architectural woodwork restoration, wood window restoration and replication and shutter installation.
-Project also included the addition of a Greek Revival styled entry portico.
-Architect: Pickell Architecture, Flemington, NJ.
+Facade restoration of late Georgian/early Federal dwelling.
+Architect: Pickell Architecture, Flemington, NJ

 McKay Residence, Center Valley, PA.
-All encompassing interior and exterior renovation and significant expansion of 1959 Colonial Revival suburban estate.
-Work included the extensive structural and mechanical upgrades, the abundant fabrication and installation of custom architectural millwork and casework, and the repair of existing and execution of new plaster wall and ceiling finishes.
-Architect: Charles A. Farrell, Bechtelsville, PA.
+Renovation and expansion of 1959 Colonial Revival suburban estate.
+Project included extensive structural and mechanical upgrades, fabrication and installation of custom architectural millwork and casework, and repair of existing and execution of new plaster finishes.
+Architect: Charles A. Farrell, Bechtelsville, PA

 Nain-Schober House · c.1758, Bethlehem, PA.
 Public/private funded multi-phase project to restore one of Bethlehem’s few surviving log buildings for interpretive museum purposes as part of the Moravian Museum of Bethlehem.
 Restoration re-established the building’s early appearance with flared eaves, tile roof, rendered ashlar pargetting, period millwork and builder’s hardware.
 Structure is a contributing resource of a National Historic Landmark District.